nkorsakov-tw/qa.md/test-plan.md

 - Click 'Save'.
 - Edit an existing POS User.
 - Verify that everything works as expected, consistent with the previous steps.
+- Open POS, verify that newly created POS User can enter to the application.

 ### Reports